TerranAstra/ePaper/README.md

 ## Quick start
 1) Clone this project to your device that drives the e‑Paper.
-2) Vendor the Waveshare Python lib (or set an env var):
+2) Vendor the Waveshare Python lib (no changes to their repo needed):
-   - Recommended: place the repo under `vendor/waveshare`:
+   - One-time fetch (self-contained):
+     ```bash
+     python scripts/vendor_waveshare.py
      ```
+     This downloads only the required driver files into `vendor/waveshare/RaspberryPi_JetsonNano/python/lib/waveshare_epd/`.
+   - Or clone their repo locally (optional alternative):
+     ```
      git clone https://github.com/waveshareteam/e-Paper.git vendor/waveshare
      ```
      The server will look for `vendor/waveshare/RaspberryPi_JetsonNano/python/lib` automatically.
-   - Or set `WAVESHARE_LIB_PATH` to point at the `python/lib` folder from their repo.
+   - You can also set `WAVESHARE_LIB_PATH` to point at the `python/lib` folder from their repo.
 3) Install deps:
    ```
    pip install -r requirements.txt